Professor Elise Richman received a Thomas Davis Teaching Award.

 The Medieval Association of the Pacific held its annual conference on our campus, March 5-6, 2010.
 Professor Kriszta Kotsis, Art History, was a member of the Local Organizing Committee.

 Professor Michael Johnson, Sculpture, had a solo exhibition titled Inside Out at Skagit College, Mt.
 Vernon, Washington (October 19 – November 20, 2009), with works in both the art gallery and six installations outdoors on campus.
-He will also be in a group exhibition "Madart Redux" in February 2010 at the Foster White Gallery in Seattle.
-Puget Sound alumnus Bryan Ohno is co-curating the show.
+He was also in a group exhibition "Madart Redux", February 2010 at the Foster White Gallery in Seattle.
+Puget Sound alumnus Bryan Ohno co-curated the show.